hananeltassa/moodify-app/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-### Mastering AI Interaction: Unveiling the Power of Prompt Engineering
+### Discover the Key to Effective Communication Through Prompt Engineering

 This project utilizes **advanced prompt engineering techniques** to interact seamlessly with **OpenAI's GPT-4**, delivering highly personalized and context-aware challenges for users.
 By leveraging user-specific inputs like mood, time of day, and previously generated challenges, the system ensures unique and relevant outputs every time.